thedude0606/options_copy_TB/PROGRESS.md

 - Potential performance bottlenecks when processing large option chains
 - Inconsistent data formats in Schwab API responses requiring additional validation
 - Recommendation data may show incomplete information for certain symbols or market conditions
+- Ensuring consistent styling across different browsers and devices

 ## Next Steps

-- Complete testing of the implemented fixes for technical indicators and timeframes
+- Complete testing of the new UI implementation
 - Implement additional error handling for edge cases in API responses
 - Add more comprehensive logging throughout the application
 - Create automated tests for critical components
 - Optimize performance for real-time data processing
 - Enhance the user interface to provide better feedback on data loading and processing status
-- Document the debugging process and solutions for future reference
+- Document the UI redesign process and decisions for future reference
+- Implement additional features based on user feedback